 - Accord Software & Systems Pvt – The Company has filed a patent related to the concept of generating navigation data using simplified frame structure so as to reduce the transmission time of the data frame to a navigation receiver.

 - Wipro – Wipro has filed a patent application related to generating a safe navigation path for navigating a driverless vehicle.

 - Accialert – It is an app which automatically detects impact encountered by the vehicle in various axis.
 If the impact is beyond a pre-set level, the hardware fixed to the vehicle gets activated and starts to produce beeping sound & red light glows in switch fitted in car dashboard.
 It will automatically send voice calls & SMS via connected App on the registered mobile numbers unless cancelled by user in time.

 - Sixth sensor technology – It’s a product that warns drivers with alarms in a potentially dangerous situation, and automatically brakes in case no action is taken by the driver.

-NASSCOM is looking for more such start-ups who are doing commendable innovations in the field of mobility through the NIPP Mobility Challenge, and more technology solutions to solve the urban mobility challenges in India which will be covered in NASSCOM’s next report on Urban Mobility in India.
+NASSCOM has featured more such start-ups who are doing commendable innovations in the field of mobility through the NIPP Mobility Challenge, and more technology solutions to solve the urban mobility challenges in India are covered in NASSCOM’s report ”Making Urban Mobility – Seamless, Sustainable and Safe“.